kitao/divsugar/docs/Node.md

 ### `(DivSugar.Node) setImage(src, callback)`
 Sets the image source of this node.
-When the image is loaded, the `callback` function is called with the width and height of the image as two arguments.
+When the image is loaded, the `callback` function is called with the width and height of the `src` image as two arguments.
+It is also possible that specifying a color in the representation of '#rrggbb' instead of an image.
 This method is chainable.

 ### `(Number) getImageClipU1()`
-Returns the left position of the image clip area.
+Returns the left position of the image clip area of this node.

 ### `(Number) getImageClipV1()`
-Returns the top position of the image clip area.
+Returns the top position of the image clip area of this node.

 ### `(Number) getImageClipU2()`
-Returns the right position of the image clip area.
+Returns the right position of the image clip area of this node.

 ### `(Number) getImageClipV2()`
-Returns the bottom position of the image clip area.
+Returns the bottom position of the image clip area of this node.

 ### `(DivSugar.Node) setImageClip(u1, v1, u2, v2)`
 Sets the image clip area of this node.
+The range of each coordinate is from 0 to 1.
 This method is chainable.

 ### `(DivSugar.Node) translate(offsetX, offsetY, offsetZ)`
-Translates thie node along its axes.
+Translates this node along its axes.
 This method is chainable.

 ### `(DivSugar.Node) rotate(rotateX, rotateY, rotateZ)`
-Rotates this node the specified degrees.
+Rotates this node the specified angles in degrees.
 This method is chainable.

 ### `(DivSugar.Node) scale(scaleX, scaleY, scaleZ)`